skrey/yellow-extensions/snippets/blogtagcloud/README.md

 4. Use the snippet on your website, edit templates in your `system/templates` folder.
 5. Customise style sheets in your `system/themes` folder.

-To uninstall delete the snippet and remove it from templates.
+To uninstall delete the snippet and remove it from other files.

 Example
 -------